In this post we will be looking at the perfect Body Mass Index (BMI) according to a research article.

 Journal: Lancet, Aug 1998;352(9127):548

-Comments and Key points about attractiveness and BMI
+Comments and Key points about the perfect bmi for attractiveness

-The study only concerns Men’s preferences of women.
+The study only relates to men’s preferences of women’s body size.
 Actually, it only measure the opinions of young college men, regarding college-age women.
-So, if you aren’t a young woman in this age group, these results are meaningless.
+So, if you aren’t a young woman in this age group, the results are meaningless.

-The graph of their results shows a smooth trend-line that peaks at BMI of 20.
-However, if you look at the individual data points, there seems to be a peak at BMI of 19.
-Attractiveness seems to drop sharply below BMI of 17, and it drops gradually for BMI values over 25.
+The graph of the results shows a smooth trend-line that peaks at BMI of 20.
+However, if you look at the individual data points, there seems to be a peak at a BMI of 19.
+Attractiveness seems to drop sharply below a BMI of 17.
+Furthermore, there is a gradual drop in levels of attractiveness for BMI values over 25.

-This is the kind of study that could be someone’s school science project.
-I have no criticism of this little study, but it would be interesting to have more data, from different aged men and women, rating different ages of women and men.
+This is the kind of study that would be perfect for a school science project.
+I have no criticism of this little study, but it would be interesting to have more data from different aged men and women rating different ages of women and men.

 A gentleman friend of mine once said:

-This study is from 1998.
-Other subsequent studies have found a body mass index in young adult women of between 18 to 19 is most attractive.
+This study is from 1988, this is obviously quite old now.
+Subsequent studies have found that a body mass index in young adult women of between 18 to 19 is the most attractive.